octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 1. a Ligo syntax support for your IDE
 2. a Ligo compiler

 These two tools will point out syntax errors and type errors.
-It is recommended to compile a ligo smart contract as often as possible: errors will be found early and will more easily be addressed.
+However, it is recommended to compile a ligo smart contract as often as possible.
+The compilation will detect errors that the IDE linter won't.
+Thus, errors will be found early and will more easily be addressed.

 # Smart contract initialization
-> LIGO prerequisites in this part: everything that is required to create an empty smart contract.
+> LIGO concepts used in this part: everything that is required to create an empty smart contract.
 > - Types, built-in types
 > - Constants, Variables
 > - Introduction to functions